 (1) conducts a criminal history check before the unlicensed person's first face-to-face contact with a client of the agency; and

-(2) verifies that the unlicensed person's criminal history information does not include a conviction that bars employment under the Texas Health and Safety Code (THSC) §250.006.
+(2) verifies that the unlicensed person's criminal history information does not include a conviction that bars employment under Texas Health and Safety Code (THSC) §250.006.

 (e) Documentation for contract staff.
 An agency is not required to maintain a personnel record for independent contractors or staff who provide services under arrangement with another agency or organization.
-Upon request by DADS, an agency must provide documentation at the site of a survey within eight working hours of the request to demonstrate:
+Upon request by HHSC, an agency must provide documentation at the site of a survey within eight working hours of the request to demonstrate that:

-(1) that independent contractors or staff under arrangement meet the agency's written job qualifications for the position and duties performed;
+(1) independent contractors or staff under arrangement meet the agency's written job qualifications for the position and duties performed;

 (2) the agency ensures compliance with subsection (c) of this section for unlicensed staff providing services to the agency's clients under arrangement; and

-(3) the agency complies with subsection (d) of this section for unlicensed staff providing services to the agency's clients under arrangement by providing a written statement, signed by a person authorized to make decisions on personnel matters for the contracting agency or organization, attesting that a criminal history check was conducted before an unlicensed person's first face-to-face contact with a client and did not include a conviction barring employment under THSC §250.006.
+(3) the agency complies with subsection (d) of this section for unlicensed staff providing services to the agency's clients under arrangement by providing a written statement, signed by a person authorized to make decisions on personnel matters for the contracting agency or organization, attesting that a criminal history check was conducted before an unlicensed person's first face-to-face contact with a client, and did not include a conviction barring employment under THSC §250.006.

 §558.290.
-Backup Services and After Hours Care.
+Backup Services and After-Hours Care.

 (a) Backup services.
 An agency must adopt and enforce a written policy to ensure that backup services are available when an agency employee or contractor is not available to deliver the services.